hth313/OS4/doc/introduction.rst

 #.
 Support for programmable prompting XROM functions with one or two
    postfix arguments.

 #.
-A robust way of defining new alternative keyboard layouts,
+Provides a robust way of defining new alternative keyboard layouts,
    supporting both full and partial layouts without relying on key assignments.

 #.
 A way to override the default display of the X register with
-   something different.
+   something else.

 #.
-Support for writing temporary modes, such as input modes, clock
+Support for writing temporary modes, such as input modes, updating
-   style modes or catalogs, with interval timer support (if timer chip present) for periodic updates or timeout.
+   clock style modes or catalogs, with interval timer support (if timer chip present) for periodic updates or timeout.

 Plug-in module
 ==============